franzenzenhofer/dev-book/_chapters/performance-wordpress-theme-selection.md

 **webpagetest.org**

-<small>Test settings: Dulles (US) or London (Atlantic / EU) with a Cable Connection)</small>
+<small>Test settings: Dulles (US) or London (Atlantic / EU) with a Cable Connection</small>

 * **Start Render (normalized):** 700ms (1400ms max)
 * **Speed Index (normalized):** 1000ms (2000ms max)

 > NOTE @normalized
 >
-> as you can't control the server performance of theme preview sites, and it might differ from server to server:
+> when you compare two or more themes, the server performance of the preview sites might vary. to normalize the rendering metrics across multiple themes
-> * substract the measured TTFB from start render and speed index and
+> * substract the measured TTFB from start render and speed index
-> * add a fixed TTFB of e.g. 200ms to both values
+> * and add a fixed TTFB of e.g. 200ms to both values

 **"JS turned off" Test**